Psychosocial support training

 In the training library menu to the right, you can learn more about the various trainings available.

-Programming and M&E for Psychosocial Interventions Copenhagen 31 October to 2 November 2017 Today, psychosocial support is widely offered in humanitarian operations and the results are promising.
-Evidence informed findings from psychosocial interventions in the aftermath of major natural disasters and in ongoing social and health care programmes indicate that early and appropriate community-based psychosocial support...
+This training is now closed for applications Programming and M&E for Psychosocial Interventions Copenhagen 31 October to 2 November 2017 Today, psychosocial support is widely offered in humanitarian operations and the results are promising.
+Evidence informed findings from psychosocial interventions in the aftermath of major natural disasters and in ongoing social and health care programmes indicate...
 Read more »

 IASC Guidelines for Mental Health and Psychosocial Support in Emergency Settings – trainng Copenhagen 4 to 6 April 2017 This is a three-day training, during which the participants will become acquainted with the Inter-Agency Guidelines on Mental Health and Psychosocial Support (IASC MHPSS) and other associated products.
 The training is designed for Red Cross Red...
 Read more »